greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 The default value of 0, specifies no time out.
 Greenplum Database does not cancel the query.

-If queries that use gpfdist run a long time and then return the error "intermittent network connectivity issues", you can specify a value for readable\_external\_table\_timeout.
+If queries that use gpfdist run a long time and then return the error "intermittent network connectivity issues", you can specify a value for `readable_external_table_timeout`.
 If no data is returned by gpfdist for the specified length of time, Greenplum Database cancels the query.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|